liferay/liferay-docs/develop/new-articles/application-development/06-publishing-liferay-services.markdown

    from the traditional (prior to Liferay 7) way of creating Liferay portlet applications.

-4. Create a `bnd.bnd` file in your project and add contents like the following:
+4. Create a `bnd.bnd` file in your project and the following contents:

         Bundle-Name: Example API
         Bundle-SymbolicName: com.liferay.docs.exampleapi